tranlehaiquan/coin-cc/README.md

 $ coinmon -t 1000 // find top 1000
 ```

 You can use the `-H` (or `--humanize`) with true / false to display market cap in different format.
-By default, the option is true and the market cap will be shown in humanized format
+By default, the option is true and the market cap will be shown in humanized format.
+Credit to @pgilad

 ```
 $ coinmon -H false // show market cap in full number like 136343835627